Medical Volunteers Palestine

 Volunteers contribute in many ways and can expect to undertake the following tasks:

 - Assist doctors, nurses and health care workers in the treatment of patients as appropriate to the volunteer’s skills and training

 - Help with medical care

 This program offers an amazing opportunity for suitable applicants who are 18 years and over to work alongside qualified medical professionals and gain first-hand insight into the Palestinian healthcare system.
-It is open to those with experience and/or education in the field of medicine, as well as med-school and pre-med students.
+It is open to those with experience and qualifications in the field of medicine.
 Ideally, volunteers on this project will have at least a basic knowledge of the local language in order to communicate effectively with patients and staff, though this is not a pre-requisite.
 Naturally, all applicants must also have a genuine willingness to help, show drive and initiative, and bring a positive 'can-do' attitude.
 If this sounds like you, we want you on the team!

 Additionally, volunteers applying to join this program will be required to supply to following documentation: